dilapitan/amia-program-beneficiaries/README.md

 > Note: For the developer to login into the application, please contact the admin or email me at domlapitan@gmail.com.
 The application uses Firestore, and only the admins in the Firestore can login into the application.

+## Database: Firestore structure

+These are the details of the database architecture of the application:

 ## Issues

 Having issues?
 Please contact the admin of this project or email me at domlapitan@gmail.com.